mrdrbrdr/Tangent/instruction docs/PRD.md

 #### 1.1.4 **Tech Stack (Planned)**
 * **Frontend**: Vue.js for the main interface
-	* An initially **simplified 2D layout** for the “overview” (using either basic HTML/CSS or a lightweight 2D library such as D3.js)
+	* An initially **simplified 2D layout** for the "overview" (using either basic HTML/CSS or a lightweight 2D library such as D3.js)
 	* Potential future swap to Three.js for a rich 3D interface and enhanced transitions
 * **Backend**: Node.js \+ Express
 * **Database (MVP)**: **SQLite** (via Prisma ORM)
-	* We’ll later consider migrating to PostgreSQL once the MVP is solid
+	* We'll later consider migrating to PostgreSQL once the MVP is solid
 * **LLM Integration**: Calls to the OpenAI API
 * **Authentication**: Out of scope for the MVP (likely single-user or ephemeral)